McKinley County Court Records

 NewMexicoCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewMexicoCourts.us are subject to the Terms of Service and Privacy Notice.

 McKinley County sits in northwestern New Mexico with its county seat in Gallup.
-The county’s judicial system processes a wide range of legal matters—from criminal prosecutions and civil disputes to probate administration, family law proceedings, and municipal violations.
-Court records generated by these proceedings are maintained by the clerks of the respective courts and include filings, motions, orders, judgments, transcripts, evidence logs, and other case-related documentation.
+The county's judicial system handles a wide range of legal matters — from criminal prosecutions and civil disputes to probate administration, family law proceedings, and municipal violations.
+Court records from these proceedings are maintained by the clerks of the respective courts and include filings, motions, orders, judgments, transcripts, evidence logs, and other case-related documentation.

-Locating McKinley County court records begins with identifying which court handled the proceeding in question.
-New Mexico’s judiciary comprises district courts, magistrate courts, probate courts, and municipal courts, each with distinct jurisdiction.
-Official court resources in the state, including NewMexicoCourts.us, can help identify the appropriate court and direct users toward publicly available case data.
-Records may also be obtained directly from clerk offices in person, by mail, or through the state judiciary’s electronic case lookup systems.
-The specific approach depends on the record type, the court of origin, and whether certified copies are needed.
+Finding the right records starts with identifying which court handled the proceeding.
+New Mexico's judiciary includes district courts, magistrate courts, probate courts, and municipal courts, each with its own jurisdiction.
+Official court resources, including NewMexicoCourts.us, can help you identify the right court and point you toward publicly available case data.
+Records can also be obtained directly from clerk offices in person, by mail, or through the state judiciary's electronic case lookup systems.
+The right approach depends on the record type, the court of origin, and whether you need certified copies.

 How to Look Up a Court Case in McKinley County?

-McKinley County court cases can be searched through multiple channels, each suited to different needs and levels of detail.
+McKinley County court cases can be searched through several channels, each suited to different needs and levels of detail.

 Online Case Lookup

-The New Mexico Courts maintain two primary electronic tools for searching case information:
+The New Mexico Courts maintain two electronic tools for searching case information:

-• New Mexico Court Case Lookup — A free public tool that allows searches by party name or case number across district, magistrate, metropolitan, and municipal courts.
-Per NMSA 1978, § 14-3-15.1, this system is restricted to viewing individual electronic court records; downloading multiple records in bulk is prohibited.
+- New Mexico Court Case Lookup — A free public tool that lets you search by party name or case number across district, magistrate, metropolitan, and municipal courts.
+Per NMSA 1978, 14-3-15.1, this system is restricted to viewing individual electronic court records; bulk downloading is prohibited.

 For more detailed access to documents and filings, registered users may use re:SearchNM, a subscription application that provides access to Odyssey court case information and documents across all 33 New Mexico counties.